 Authentication (authn) and authorization (authz) happens in two different realms of the system.
 On the device facing side and on the user/application facing side.
 And while it may be technically incorrect, in the next few paragraphs "authentication" implies authentication and authorization, unless noted otherwise.

 The device facing authentication is backed by the device registry, which is the central storage for device information and configuration.
-It also stores credentials of devices, like passwords or X.509 trust anchors.
+It also stores credentials of devices, like passwords, pre-shared keys or X.509 trust anchors.

-The user facing authentication is backed by an Open ID connect, single sign-on system.
-By default, we use Keycloak, however it should be possible to use any other Open ID connect compatible solution.
+The user facing authentication is backed by an Open ID Connect (OIDC), single sign-on system.
+By default, we use Keycloak, however it should be possible to use any other OIDC compatible solution.